hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 ![Screenshot: A new agent token description modal](./images/agent-token-description.png)

-2. Give your token a name (optional).
-This name is for your reference only.
+2. Give your token a description (optional).
+The description field is for your reference only.

 ![Screenshot: A new agent token modal with setup instructions](./images/agent-new-token.png)